 European Union Methane Regulation: Verification & Reporting Protocol

-Starting January 1, 2027, the European Union will require importers of natural gas and crude oil to prove that these supplies are produced under methane monitoring, reporting, and verification (MRV) standards equivalent to those applied within the EU.
+Starting January 1, 2027, operators supplying natural gas and crude oil to the European Union will be required to begin implementing methane monitoring, reporting, and verification (MRV) systems aligned with EU import standards.
 This regulation has implications for global gas and LNG suppliers, as well as for gas buyers in other regions.

 The EU Methane Regulation (EUMR) is the first regulation of its kind in the world, and it places a central challenge on independent third-party verification of emissions data.
-Even for companies aligned with OGMP 2.0, the EUMR requires verification at a “reasonable assurance” level.
-However, the regulation provides limited guidance on how “reasonable assurance” should be achieved, providing space for an independent verification protocol to take shape.
+Even for companies aligned with OGMP 2.0, the EUMR requires independent third-party verification at a “reasonable assurance” level.
+However, the regulation provides no definition of “reasonable assurance” or how it could be achieved, providing space for an independent verification protocol to take shape.

 Verification Protocol – A step-by-step process for independent third-party verifiers, based on international assurance standards (ISO 14064-3, ISO 14065, ISO/IEC 17029) and EU precedents.